valhuber/ApiLogicServer/api_logic_server_cli/templates/app_fiddle.md

 3. Click the (top "Admin App" row) **globe** to start your Browser

+    * Don't spend too much time exploring the app, we'll see a much better version in just a moment...

 <figure><img src="https://github.com/valhuber/apilogicserver/wiki/images/tutorial/2-apilogicproject.png?raw=true"></figure>

 </details>

-Things to note:

-1. Note the API has been created, including swagger.
-Explore it in the Browser.

-2. You have in instant multi-page, multi-table admin app.

-  * Don't spend much time exploring this app - we'll see a much more useful version in just a moment.

-3. You can explore (and customize) the app in VSCode
+&nbsp;

-4. It's a great start, but there are some serious short-comings:
+An instant Admin App and API are a great start, but there are some serious short-comings:

 * **No security -** no login authentication

 * **No logic -** multi-table derivations and constraints for save logic

     * For example, open **Customers**, **double-click first Order**, and **delete the first Order**.
 Re-click Customer from the left nav menu - it should have reduced the customer's balance from 2102, but it's unchanged.
 That's because there is no logic...

 Let's see how these are addressed, in the next section.